Obsession: First look at Richard Armitage and Charlie Murphy's steamy thrillerMar 24 | 2 min read

-And most significantly, the show’s central characters Otis Milburn, played by Asa Butterfield, and Maeve Wiley, played by Emma Mackey, failed to get a resolution to their romantic storyline.
+If you've watched the first two seasons, you'll be dying to know what happens to the show’s central characters - in particular Otis Milburn, played by Asa Butterfield, and Maeve Wiley, played by Emma Mackey, who failed to get a resolution to their romantic storyline at the end of season 2.

-The new season was announced in a special video featuring Alistair Petrie, who plays Mr Groff, walking through an art gallery filled with images of the Sex Education cast.
+It was back in February 2020, less than a month after the release of season 2, that the third season was confirmed in a special video featuring Alistair Petrie, who plays Mr Groff, walking through an art gallery filled with images of the Sex Education cast.
 Check out the video announcement below...

-Netflix has revealed three big new arrivals in Moordale who will shaking up season three:
+Netflix has revealed four big new arrivals in Moordale who will shaking up season three:

 Jemima Kirke as Hope